Cwantic/Documentation/Design/Modification.md

 ### 9.6 Section

-As in review, The **Section** property shows all sections used in the model with a colored map :
+As in review, the **Section** property shows all sections used in the model with a colored map :

 ![Image](../Images/Modification29.jpg)